kumarshreshtha/clove/README.md

 <img src = "./images/clove_graphviz.png" width=500>

-You can also visualize intermediate outputs and cached values for backward as you move along in your computation:
+You can also visualize intermediate outputs and cached values as you move along in your computation, which make it a great visual learning tool for:

 ```py
 a = clove.array([23.], requires_grad=True, name='a')